ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 Blocking layer recommendation: NameSystem + PathResolver + BlockService.

-In order to check for a matching rule, the PathResolver should:
+In order to check for a matching rule, the PathResolver working with `CID/PATH` elements should:

-- IPFS path: convert the CID to v1base32 and hash `CIDV1BASE32/PATH` with the hashing functions used in the denylist.
+- Convert the CID to v1base32 and hash `CIDV1BASE32/PATH` with the hashing functions used in the denylist.
 Match against declared double-hashes.
+An empty path means that the value to hash is `CIDV1BASE32/` (with the trailing slash).
+This is the legacy hashing so the hashing function is usually sha256 and the matched rules are legacy badbits anchor rules.
-- IPFS path: convert the CID to CIDv0 and hash `CIDV0/PATH` without trailing `/` with the hashing functions used in the denylist.
+- Convert the CID to CIDv0 and hash `CIDV0/PATH` without trailing `/` with the hashing functions used in the denylist.
 Match against declared double-hashes.
-- IPNS path:

 The NameSystem should:

-- If NAME is a domain name: Hash `/ipns/NAME` with the hashing functions used in the denylist.
+- If NAME is a CID (try parsing as CID first), extract the multihash, encoded with base58btc and hash it with the hashing functions used in the denylist.
 Match against declared double-hashes.
-- If NAME is a CID, extract the multihash, encode it with baseb58btc and hash it with the hashing functions used in the denylist.
+- Otherwise, assume NAME is a domain name: Hash `/ipns/NAME` with the hashing functions used in the denylist.
 Match against declared double-hashes.

 The BlockService should: